Innobooster

 Open section, When will I receive a response to my application?

-From approval to start-up of project
+From approval to project start-up

 What happens after my application is approved?